 Decline resulting from wilful or reckless damage to the site is treated differently and is subject to enforcement measures.

-If you think the management scheme is unreasonable or that someone else should be responsible for the work, contact your SSSI adviser and explain why.
+If you think the management scheme is unreasonable or that someone else should be responsible for the work, contact Natural England and explain why.

 3. Management notice